Tennessee vs. Illinois: Sportsbook promo codes, odds, spread, over/under - December 9

 Tennessee vs. Illinois: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-The Illinois Fighting Illini (7-1) will attempt to extend a five-game winning streak when visiting the Tennessee Volunteers (5-3) at 12:00 PM ET on Saturday, December 9, 2023 at Thompson-Boling Arena.
-The contest airs on CBS.
+The Illinois Fighting Illini (7-1) will attempt to extend a five-game winning streak when visiting the Tennessee Volunteers (5-3) on Saturday, December 9, 2023 at Thompson-Boling Arena.
+This game is at 12:00 PM ET on CBS.

-In this article, you can see the spread and odds across multiple sportsbooks for the Tennessee vs. Illinois matchup.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the Tennessee vs. Illinois matchup.

 Tennessee vs. Illinois Game Info